wevm/wagmi/.github/CONTRIBUTING.md

 > **Warning** **Please ask first before starting work on a new connector.**
 >
 > To avoid having your pull request declined after investing time and effort into a new connector, we ask that contributors create a [Connector Request](https://github.com/wagmi-dev/wagmi/discussions/new?category=connector-request) before starting work on new Connectors.
-This helps ensure the connector solves for an important or general use-case of interest to wagmi users.
+This helps ensure the connector solves for an important or general use-case of interest to Wagmi users.

 #### 0. Follow the [Basic Guide](#basic-guide).